All students are expected to abide by Becker’s Student Code of Conduct.

 d) Becker Expulsion - Permanent separation of the student from all Becker locations and or services and course access.

 2. More than one sanction listed above may be imposed for any single violation.
 In each case in which a judicial advisor determines that a student has violated the Student Code of Conduct, sanction(s) shall be determined and imposed by the judicial advisor.
-Following the hearing, the judicial advisor shall advise the accused in writing of its determination and of the sanction(s) imposed, if any.
+Following the hearing, the judicial advisor shall advise the accused in writing of his/her determination and of the sanction(s) imposed, if any.

 In certain circumstances, the Director, Client Services, or a designee, may impose a Becker interim suspension prior to the hearing before a judicial advisor.